Jordan Walden: St. Louis Cardinals

-After sustaining a grade 2 latissimus dorsi muscle strain, the Cardinals placed Walden back on the DL to start the 2016 season.
+After sustaining a grade 2 latissimus dorsi muscle strain, the Cardinals placed Walden back on the disabled list to start the 2016 season.
+He became a free agent following the season.

-Second stint with the Atlanta Braves

-On November 12, 2016, Walden signed a minor league deal with the Atlanta Braves.
+On November 12, 2016, Walden signed a minor league contract with the Atlanta Braves.
 The Braves and Walden mutually agreed to void his contract on February 9, 2017, after discovering that his rehab had not been progressing as expected.

 Pitching style

-Walden is a hard thrower, with a four-seam fastball ranging from 96 to 99 mph.
-His off-speed pitch to right-handed hitters is a slider in the mid 80s.
-He also throws the slider to lefties, but in 2011 he developed a changeup at 86–89 mph that he uses more often.
-His off-speed pitches work extremely well in tandem with his fastball, with whiff rates of about 48% on his changeup and 61% on his slider — each well above the league averages.
-He has also experimented with a two-seam fastball.
+Walden was a hard thrower, with a four-seam fastball ranging from 96 to 99 mph.
+His off-speed pitch to right-handed hitters was a slider in the mid 80s.
+He also threw the slider to lefties, but in 2011 he developed a changeup at 86–89 mph that he used more often.
+His off-speed pitches worked extremely well in tandem with his fastball, with whiff rates of about 48% on his changeup and 61% on his slider — each well above the league averages.
+He also experimented with a two-seam fastball.
 The high whiff rates have contributed to a 10.9 K/9 ratio through mid-2012.

-Walden has an unusual pitching motion.
-He hops in the middle of his windup, and actually has both feet in the air for a split second, before returning to the ground and throwing the ball.
+Walden had an unusual pitching motion.
+He hopped in the middle of his windup, and actually had both feet in the air for a split second, before returning to the ground and throwing the ball.